 - Do not shift gears while crossing the tracks. - If a driver is stopped at a crossing where there is more than one set of tracks, they must wait until there is a clear view in both directions before starting across. - Trains cannot stop in time to miss cars. - It is difficult to accurately judge the speed of a moving train. - A crossbuck sign indicates the location of a train crossing and means drivers must yield to trains. - If a gate is lowered, you may not proceed around it even if a train isn't visible. - If the signal lights are flashing, drivers must stop.
-They may proceed if no train is visible or it is safe to cross. - If a driver gets stuck on the tracks, they should leave the vehicle immediately and notify local law enforcement or railroad authorities. - Never park within 50 feet of the nearest rail of a railroad.
+They may proceed if no train is visible or it is safe to cross. - If a driver gets stuck on the tracks, they should leave the vehicle immediately, locate the Blue Emergency Notification System sign at the railroad crossing and notify the railroad and local law enforcement. - Never park within 50 feet of the nearest rail of a railroad.